-- A. Targets: DOE-15 or TQ15 (with a $4\frac{1}{2}$ " circle drawn on the center of the head area) scored by the 5-4-1 system on the target.
-Exception will be on the two head shots which required a hit in the circle area and is scored as a "5" for a hit or a "0" for a shot outside the circle.
-Any other shots to the head area touching the gray will be scored as "1".
-Note: The range officer will need to determine the hit or miss performance of the two called head shots. - B. Arrangement: Two targets minimum of 1 foot apart, maximum of 3 feet apart from their closest edge.
-Passing Score: 80%. - C. General: No alibis; targets are referred to as strong or weak target referenced to the strong or weak shooting hand. - 1.
+- A. Targets: Colorado P.O.S.T.
+Target. - B. Scoring: One (1) point for each hit in the silhouette body area only.
+Head shot on left target only and must be within the square scoring area of the head. - C. Arrangement: Two targets minimum of 1 foot apart, maximum of 3 feet apart from their closest edge. - D. General: No alibis; targets are referred to as left or right target. - 1.
 "Close combat position" is defined as one handed, elbow over the hip and arm is not extended. - 2.
 "Draw" is defined as starting from the secured holster. - 3.
-"Ready" is defined as in the weaver ready with the finger out of the trigger guard.
+"Ready" is defined as in the Weaver ready with the finger out of the trigger guard. - 4.
+"Cover" is defined by the facilities available at the range and according to the instructions of the instructor.

-- 4. "Cover" is defined by the facilities available at the range and according to the instructions of the instructor. - 5.
-The course must be fired from the shortest distance first to the 25 yard line last.
+- 5. The course must be fired from the shortest distance first to the 25 yard line last.
 The 1-3 yard line can be shot at 1, 2, or 3 yard line depending on the safety and the structure of the range and target stands. - 6.
 Ammo management is the shooters responsibility and unless required, reloading will not be controlled by the instructor. - 7.
-No alibis for failure to obtain time limits. - D. COURSE
+No alibis for failure to obtain time limits. - E. COURSE

 RANGE #ROUNDS/TARGET TIME POSITION 1 yard 2 body/left 2 body/left 1 head/left 6 seconds Close combat from holster.
 2 steps back while firing two-handed 3 yards 2 body/left 2 body/right 4 seconds Standing holstered.
 2 steps right while firing 3 yards 2 body/right 2 body/left 4 seconds Standing holstered.
-2 steps left while firing 3 yards 2 body/right 2 body/left 4 seconds Standing ready between R&L target.2 steps back while firing Tactical reload after firing (not timed).5 point penalty for improper tactical reload, failure to retain or recover magazine.
+2 steps left while firing 3 yards 2 body/right 2 body/left 4 seconds Standing ready between R&L target.
+2 steps back while firing Tactical reload after firing (not timed).
+5 point penalty for improper tactical reload, failure to retain or recover magazine.
 5 yards 2 body/right 2 body/left 5 seconds Standing holstered Go to kneeling 5 yards 2 body/right 3 seconds Standing ready Right hand only 5 yards 2 body/left 3 seconds Standing ready Left hand only 5 yards 6 body/right 6 seconds Standing ready 3 steps back while firing Tactical reload after firing (not timed) 5 point penalty for improper tactical reload, failure to retain or recover magazine.

-Semi-auto Pistol - Replace the full magazine in the weapon with an empty magazine, chamber loaded.
-Revolver - 1 round only in the weapon.
-7 yards 1 body/right 10 seconds Standing ready 1 body/left Empty reload Semi-auto Pistol - Semi-auto Pistol - Empty chamber, with a full magazine in the weapon.
-Revolver - Empty first round.
-Prior to clearing the malfunction, the shooter must dry fire the weapon once while the weapon is pointed at the target to establish the malfunctioned condition.
-15 yards 1 body/right 10 seconds Standing holstered, go to cover, 1 body/left clear malfunction Semi-auto Pistol - Set-up a double feed (failure to extract).
-Revolver - 1 round under the cylinder's star (also known as the extractor or ejector).
-Prior to clearing the malfunction, the shooter must press the trigger while the weapon is pointed at the target to establish the malfunctioned condition.
+Semi-automatic Pistol - Replace the full magazine in the weapon with an empty magazine, chamber loaded.
+7 yards 1 body/right 10 seconds Standing ready 1 body/left Empty reload Semi-automatic P istol - Empty chamber, w ith a full magazine in the weapon.
+Prior to clearing t he malfunction, the shoot er must dry fire the weapon once while the weapon is pointed at the targ get to establish the malfun ctioned condition.
+15 yards 1 body/right 10 seconds Standing holstered, go to cover, 1 body/left clear malfunction Semi-automatic P istol - Set-up a double fee d (failure to extract t).
+Prior to clearing t he malfunction, the shoot er must press the tr igger while the weapon is pointed at the target to establish the malfunctioned condit ion.
 15 yards 1 body/left 20 seconds Standing ready, go to cover, clear malfunction 15 yards 2 body/right 15 seconds Standing ready at 25 yds., on command 2 body/left move to 15 yd cover, wait for command to shoot.